Te Araroa FKT Trip Report

 We spent months researching and testing different types of gear to finalise our list for the trip.
 Notable time was spent testing sleeping mats, insoles, ponchos, and sun umbrellas.
 Additionally, we spent a lot of time thinking about what foot care routine would best look after our feet during the event.

-You can read our final gear list here.
+You can find our final gear list here.

 With approximately two weeks before we intended to start, we flew to Auckland, New Zealand.
 These 14 days were far less relaxing than we had hoped, as we spent the majority of the time preparing our food parcels.
 Whilst not essential for the TA, food parcels are a common option for hikers who do not wish to hitch into towns to buy food.
 Having thoroughly researched the trail, we decided to send 16 food parcels; 8 on the North Island and 8 on the South Island.

-Based on the ~24,000km hiking experience between the two of us prior to attempting this FKT, we had a decent idea as to what food worked well for us when hiking long days – lots of carbs, and lots of liquid calories (sports drink, chocolate milk and QOTA powder)!
+Based on our past hiking experience and Tom’s two previous FKTs, we had a decent idea about which foods worked well for us when hiking long days – lots of carbs, and lots of liquid calories (sports drink, chocolate milk and QOTA powder)!

 After a mammoth shop at Pack ‘n’ Save, we started assembling our food parcels by converting grams of food to the number of calories we would need for each drop.
 In every drop, we also had fresh socks, moisturiser, hand sanitiser, sunscreen, blister items and much more.
 Not to mention the occasional pair of new shoes, a new water filter, or even a fresh toothbrush.